tkm3d1a/DB-found-webApp/README.md

   UPDATE analysis a SET a.birthDay =
     (SELECT COALESCE(p.birthDay,1) FROM people p WHERE a.playerID = p.playerID);
   ```
+- Combined Scripts into single `init_webapp_baseball.sql` file
+  - Run this once and the DB gets set up for use
+  - No database users are added with this yet
+  - no saved searches table is generated yet (feature not available)
+- Need to update instruction above for all updates so far
+  - **NOT PRIORITY**

 _11-29-22 [TK]_
 - Updated readme